Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Introduction

 \section{Introduction}

-Open-source libraries are essential components of the modern Java software ecosystem~\cite{Zhang2024SymBisect,Zhang2025mitigation,cassel2025nodemedic}, with more than 90\% of software relying on open-source components~\cite{Kula1, Markus1, Synopsys1, he2021migration}.
-While such extensive reuse significantly accelerates software development, it also introduces substantial security risks~\cite{Bavota1, Kula1, Zhou2024Magneto, zirui2024exploiting,He2023Dependent,shuhan2025vul,Li2023downstream}.
-A single vulnerability in a widely used Java library (e.g., Log4j2) can propagate to millions of downstream projects~\cite{CVE-2021-44228, report4j}.
-To mitigate these risks, developers heavily rely on vulnerability databases (e.g., NVD, GitHub Advisory) to assess whether their libraries match known affected versions~\cite{Nguyen2013Unreliability, Wu2024SCA}.
-However, recent studies have shown that these databases suffer from cross-database inconsistencies and inaccuracies in version information~\cite{Croft2023report, Dong2019Inconsistence, Dong2019Inconsistence, Jo2021Report}, which pose significant challenges for security maintenance.
+Open-source libraries are essential components of the modern software ecosystem~\cite{Zhang2024SymBisect,Zhang2025mitigation,cassel2025nodemedic, Huang2026Package, Huang2026Package1}, with more than 90\% of software relying on open-source components~\cite{Kula1, Markus1, Synopsys1, he2021migration}.
+While such extensive reuse accelerates software development, it also introduces security risks~\cite{Bavota1, Kula1, Zhou2024Magneto, zirui2024exploiting,He2023Dependent,shuhan2025vul,Li2023downstream,Wu2026Oss}.
+A single vulnerability in a widely used Java library can propagate to millions of downstream projects~\cite{CVE-2021-44228}.
+To mitigate these risks, developers heavily rely on vulnerability databases (e.g., NVD) to check whether their library versions are affected~\cite{Nguyen2013Unreliability, Wu2024SCA}.
+However, recent studies have shown that these databases suffer from inaccuracies~\cite{Croft2023report, Dong2019Inconsistence, Jo2021Report}, posing significant challenges for security maintenance.

-Prior studies have leveraged exploits to improve the reliability of identifying affected versions~\cite {Dai2021Exploit,Wu2024Vision,Dong2019Inconsistence}, such as identifying missing affected versions~\cite{Dai2021Exploit}, constructing ground-truth datasets for affected versions~\cite{Wu2024Vision}, and validating the accuracy of affected version identification~\cite{Dong2019Inconsistence}.
+Vulnerability exploits play a crucial role in understanding the security issues~\cite{Wu2026PoC}.
+Prior studies have leveraged exploits to improve the reliability of affected-version identification by constructing ground truth for affected versions~\cite{Wu2024Vision} and validating whether the identified versions are truly vulnerable~\cite{Dong2019Inconsistence}.
 These studies point out a key limitation: exploits working for one version cannot always be directly reused in other versions~\cite{Dai2021Exploit, Wu2024Vision, Dong2019Inconsistence, Zhang2024SymBisect}.
-However, this widely acknowledged limitation has not been validated at scale.
-For example, Dai et al.~\cite{Dai2021Exploit} reported that, without migration, exploits fail on 21.1\% of affected versions, but their evaluation covered only 470 affected versions.
+However, this limitation has not been validated at scale.
+For example, the evaluation by Dai et al.~\cite{Dai2021Exploit} covered only 470 affected versions.